vllm-project/vllm/docs/source/design/huggingface_integration.rst

 4. The config object is `attached <https://github.com/vllm-project/vllm/blob/10b67d865d92e376956345becafc249d4c3c0ab7/vllm/config.py#L195>`__ as the ``hf_config`` field to vLLM's ``model_config`` object.

 5. After vLLM obtains the config object, it will use the ``architectures`` field to determine the model class to initialize.
-For ``meta-llama/Llama-3.1-8B``, the ``architectures`` field is ``["LlamaForCausalLM"]``. vLLM maintains the mapping from architecture name to model class in `its registry <https://github.com/vllm-project/vllm/blob/127c07480ecea15e4c2990820c457807ff78a057/vllm/model_executor/models/registry.py#L56>`__.
+For ``Qwen/Qwen2-7B``, the ``architectures`` field is ``["Qwen2ForCausalLM"]``. vLLM maintains the mapping from architecture name to model class in `its registry <https://github.com/vllm-project/vllm/blob/127c07480ecea15e4c2990820c457807ff78a057/vllm/model_executor/models/registry.py#L56>`__.
 If the architecture name is not found in the registry, it means this model architecture is not supported by vLLM.

-6. Finally, we reach the model class we want to initialize, i.e., the ``LlamaForCausalLM`` class in `vLLM's code <https://github.com/vllm-project/vllm/blob/127c07480ecea15e4c2990820c457807ff78a057/vllm/model_executor/models/llama.py#L439>`__.
+6. Finally, we reach the model class we want to initialize, i.e., the ``Qwen2ForCausalLM`` class in `vLLM's code <https://github.com/vllm-project/vllm/blob/127c07480ecea15e4c2990820c457807ff78a057/vllm/model_executor/models/llama.py#L439>`__.
 This class will initialize itself depending on various configs.

 Beyond that, there are two more things vLLM depends on HuggingFace for.